 - Boost HDL “good” cholesterol

 If you want to do something that you can’t do right now, no problem.
 Set yourself a goal and build up to it.
 As an example, if you want to run, start by walking and then add some jogging into your walks.
-Slowly start running for more extended periods of time.
+Slowly start running for more extended periods.

 And don’t forget to ask your doctor if it’s OK to exercise.
-He will make sure you’re ready for whatever activity and will let you know about any limits on what you can do.
+Furthermore, he will make sure you’re ready for whatever activity and will let you know about any limits on what you can do.

 Types of Exercises